 Richard frequently worked as a session musician on recordings and had an unforgettable, amazing journey.
 In short he had enjoyed the sort of experiences most people can only dream of.

-Richard now dedicates his life by helping pianists to develop new skills and a deeper understanding.
+Richard now dedicates his life by helping pianists to develop new skills and a deeper musical appreciation.

 EMI Records & Pop Music